Does FIT require that I submit any forms in addition to a Free Application for Federal Student Aid (FAFSA)?

 How do I apply for a Graduate PLUS Loan and how much am I eligible to borrow?

-The Federal Work-Study program provides both on-campus and off-campus employment opportunities.
+The Federal Work-Study Program provides both on-campus and off-campus employment opportunities.
 Financial Aid Services administer these jobs.
-A student must accept their Federal Work-Study award and complete all the steps and submit any required forms before they can apply for these jobs.
 Effective January 1, 2019, the hourly rate will be $15.00 for on-campus and off-campus jobs.

 May I use my financial aid funds to buy books and supplies?

-For students expecting private loans and/or other financial aid to cover rent, books, and any other non-FIT costs, please come to FIT prepared to pay for these items.
-Refund checks will not be issued until the end of the first week of classes AND then only if the funds are in your account.
+If you are expecting private loans and/or other financial aid to cover rent, books, and any other non-FIT costs, please come to FIT prepared to pay for these items.
+Refund checks will not be issued until the end of the first week of classes and then only if the funds are in your account.
 Please be aware that TAP and APTS Grants disburse later in the semester.

 Can I apply for financial aid for the summer?

 Pell eligible students may be eligible for Pell Grant funding for the summer.
 Inquire at Financial Aid Services regarding summer Pell or other available aid .

 I am an international student.
 Am I eligible for financial aid?

 If you are attending college on a student visa you do not qualify for federal or state aid; however, we recommend applying for outside or private scholarships, as well as contacting your embassy for information.
 Some Alternative/Private Loans are available with a qualified U.S. co-signer.